bctnry/flowmark/docs/manual.md

   \toggle(mode.math)A\format.subscript(i) + B\format.subscript(ij) <= C\format.subscript(k)\toggle(mode.math)
 ```

-## I/O in Flowmark
+## Document generation in Flowmark

-### Default Print and Default Out

-Since Flowmark was originally intended to be the foundation language of a typesetting toolkit like TeX, instead of Standard Output/Standard Error like in POSIX-compliant systems, in Flowmark there's Default Print/Default Out; the difference is that Standard Output/Standard Error is not related to the output medium, but Default Print/Default Out is *only* about the media itself: Default Print is strictly console-only, and Default Out is intended to be the output where the programs write their generated page description code to.
-The output to Default Out would be lost unless an actual output (e.g. console or file) is specified beforehand.
+Since Flowmark was originally intended to be the foundation language of a typesetting toolkit like TeX, instead of Standard Output/Standard Error (which are separate but both are normally redirected to the console) like in POSIX-compliant systems, in Flowmark there's Default Print/Default Neutral/Default Out:

++ Default Neutral simply means the neutral string buffer after the execution of the last command group.
+It's intended for text macro expansion, e.g. having a Flowmark source file expand into an HTML or Postscript file.
++ Default Print always mean the console.
+This is where you write your output to if you're writing an interactive program.
++ Default Out refers the current `out` port used by the `\out` primitive ("port" here is a term to refer to a system internal buffer you write to). `out` ports are intended for *generating* files (instead of *expanding* like in Default Neutral).

+The content of Default Neutral and Default Out is lost if no target is specified (e.g. by using `-e` and `-o` command line options).
+Ten output port (ID 0~9) is created upon the startup of Flowmark so one does not need to create new ones most of the time.

 ## Non-text literals in Flowmark